Here are some memorable moments & fun facts from the first Republic Day of India:

 4. The Chief Guest for the first Republic Day : Indonesian President, Dr. Sukarno.

 Interestingly this year too, the Chief Guest for our Republic Day celebrations is the Indonesian President.
 India and Indonesia’s ties go way back into history, and this was one of the reasons why Dr. Sukarno was invited to grace the occasion.
+Take a look at this fascinating gift he brought for Dr. Rajendra Prasad.

 Activity Suggestion : As a parent / educator, this is a good start to encouraging your children to learn about India’s relationship with the world.
 How has India contributed to the world, and how have world-developments impacted India?
 Here’s an example of how India and Indonesia share common roots and heritage.